 Dr. Stahl: Sure, so because it’s heart health month, I thought we could talk a little bit about our risk for heart disease.
-Heart disease is one of the leading causes of death in the United States, it actually accounts for 1 out of 3 deaths.
-So that’s a large proportion of our population that actually suffering from coronary artery disease.
+Heart disease is one of the leading causes of death in the United States—it actually accounts for 1 out of 3 deaths.
+So that’s a large proportion of our population that is actually suffering from coronary artery disease.

 Dr. Stahl: So what is that?
 This is a diagram of the heart, so you can see these are actually our heart chambers and this is the aorta that pumps blood out towards the rest of our body.
 These little red lines here are our coronary arteries and that’s what brings oxygen and nutrients to our heart itself so we can pump appropriately.